-Bozeman loves their breweries!
+Bozeman loves its breweries!
 They are all over town, tucked into neighborhoods, some big, some small.
-Each has their unique vibe..some cater to families needing a beer while the kids run around, a few are popular with the tourists in town and there are some that the skiers hit up after a day on the slopes.
-To find the best breweries in Bozeman we made sure to visit each one ...it's a tough job but someone had to do it.
+Each Bozeman brewery has its own unique vibe.
+Some of Bozeman's breweries cater to families, a few are popular with the tourists in town and there are some that the skiers hit up after a day on the slopes.
+To find the best breweries in Bozeman we made sure to visit each one ...it's a tough job but someone had to do it!

-We have to start with the Bozeman brewery that has been around since before breweries were cool.
-Tucked over on the northeast part of town, Bozeman Brewing is no longer a quiet place off the beaten path.
+We have to start with the Bozeman brewery which has been around since before breweries were cool.
+Tucked over in the northeast part of town, Bozeman Brewing is no longer a quiet place off the beaten path.
 From year-round to seasonal selections there's something for every beer taste here.
 The local favorite is Bozone Select Amber Ale and for good reason...it's a perfect balance of medium body and light hops.
-Recently they introduced the Gallatin Pale Ale, a nice lighter beer with great flavor.
+We also love the Gallatin Pale Ale, a nice lighter beer with great flavor.
 The tasting room is open seven days a week, the popcorn is always on and they have Sunday FUNDay's where 50 cents of every pint sold goes to a local non-profit.
-You can find their beer all over Bozeman but it's always a fun time at the brewery!
+You can find Bozeman Brewing's beer all over Bozeman, but it's always fun to go to the source.

-We'll go from one of the oldest to one of the newest!
-With the amazing Bridger views from their patio, this one quickly became the most popular.
-There's not much better than sitting on their amazing patio overlooking the water, with a cold beer in hand and warm sun on the face.
-That doesn't mean this place quiets down in the winter.
-Just the opposite, during winters MAP is packed daily as the hot spot for skiers after a day at Bridger Bowl.
-Inside it feels like a ski lodge with a huge rock fireplace, wood trim, and two levels.
+With the amazing Bridger views from the MAP Brewing patio, this is one of the most popular breweries in Bozeman.
+There's nothing better than sitting on their amazing patio overlooking the Bozeman pond with the Bridger Mountains in the background.
+In the winter, MAP is packed daily as the hot spot for skiers after a day at Bridger Bowl.
+Inside it feels like a ski lodge with a huge rock fireplace, wood trim, and of course, those mountain views.
 The mission at MAP is simple...craft and drink great beer.
-They also have food!
+They also have great food!

 Even with the new upstairs expansion and extra patio seating it can be hard to find a seat at Outlaw on any given day.
-Outlaw wins for best neighborhood brewery in our book.
+Outlaw Brewing wins for best neighborhood brewery in our book.
 If you aren't looking, you could easily miss it.
-Unless of course it is a sunny afternoon and you notice the big door open on the side of a warehouse with a bunch of happy-looking people sitting on the patio and the Tumbleweeds food truck in the parking lot.
-Outlaw started in a small corner of a restaurant in Belgrade back in 2011.
-Lucky for us Bozemanites they decided to move west and open here in town!
-It's located behind Target on the edge of Cattail Subdivision and has become the place to go for those on the northwest part of town.
-It's super family-friendly with the popcorn machine, a corner full of games and some outdoor space for kids to run while adults enjoy a Horse Thief IPA or two.
+Unless of course, it is a sunny afternoon and you notice the big door open on the side of a warehouse with a bunch of happy-looking people sitting on the patio.
+It's located behind Target on the edge of Cattail Subdivision and has become the place to go for those in the northwest part of town.
+It's super family-friendly with the popcorn machine, a corner full of games, and some outdoor space for kids to run while adults enjoy a Horse Thief IPA or two.

-A little less known is Bunkhouse Brewery, which in a town that it's hard to find an open table at most breweries is a good thing.
+A little less known is Bunkhouse Brewery, which in a town where it's hard to find an open table at most breweries is a good thing.
 They sit across from the Brick Breeden Fieldhouse, making it a great spot to head before an MSU game or event.
+Recently they opened a second location in Four Corners.
+This is a nice, big space with garage doors for those nice summer days.
 At the Bunkhouse tradition matters...they are committed to old brewing conventions and making beer with a passion.
 Another thing they are passionate about is community and you know we love that!
 Their tasting room is open every day and on Fridays, they do Growlers for Good where $3 of your fill goes to a designated charity.
 You got to love that!